Solubility of a family of conics with polynomial coefficients in many variables: Introduction

-Let $X$ be a smooth and proper projective variety over $\eQ$ and $\pi~:~X~\to~\p^n$ a dominant morphism whose generic fibre is geometrically integral.
+Let $Y$ be a smooth and proper projective variety over $\eQ$ and $\pi~:~Y~\longrightarrow~\p^n$ a dominant morphism whose generic fibre is geometrically integral.
 The fibres of $\pi$ define a family of varieties.
-The problem we are interested in consists in estimating, when $B$ goes to $+ \infty$, the quantity which is a natural upper-bound for the quantity
+The problem we are interested in consists in estimating, when $B$ goes to $+ \infty$, the quantity which is a natural upper bound for the quantity

-\paragraph{The Loughran--Smeets conjecture.} In 2016, Loughran and Smeets \cite[th.~1.2 and 1.3]{danarne} used the large sieve and the Ekedahl sieve to obtain an upper-bound for $ N_{\mathrm{loc}}(\pi, B) $ (and hence for $N_{\mathrm{glob}}(\pi, B)$), which is valid for every dominant morphism $\pi : X \to \p^n$ whose generic fibre is geometrically integral, where $X$ is a smooth and proper projective variety over a number field.
-The Loughran--Smeets conjecture \cite[1.6]{danarne} states that this upper-bound is sharp for $N_{\mathrm{loc}}(\pi, B)$ under some mild assumptions.
-More precisely, it predicts that for some constant $c > 0 $ and $\Delta(\pi) \in \eQ^+$ defined by \cite[(1.3)]{danarne}.
-This generalises a previous work of Serre \cite{ser1} from 1990 where, using the large sieve as well, the author obtained a sharp upper-bound for the quantity
+\paragraph{The Loughran--Smeets conjecture.} In 2016, Loughran and Smeets \cite[th.~1.2 and 1.3]{LS} used the large sieve and the Ekedahl sieve to obtain an upper bound for $ N_{\mathrm{loc}}(\pi, B) $ (and hence for $N_{\mathrm{glob}}(\pi, B)$), which is valid for every dominant morphism $\pi : X \to \p^n$ whose generic fibre is geometrically integral, where $X$ is a smooth and proper projective variety over a number field.
+The Loughran--Smeets conjecture (see \cite[conj.
+1.6]{LS}) states that this upper bound is sharp for $N_{\mathrm{loc}}(\pi, B)$ under some mild assumptions.
+More precisely, it predicts that for some constant $c > 0 $ and $\Delta(\pi) \in \eQ^+$ defined by \cite[(1.3)]{LS}.
+This generalises a previous work of Serre \cite{Serre1} from 1990 where, using the large sieve as well, the author obtained a sharp upper bound for the quantity

-Note that, here, studying the quantity $N(B)$ is equivalent to studying the quantity $N_{\mathrm{loc}}(\pi, B)$ in the case of the family described by with $\pi : (\bm x, \bm t) \in X \mapsto \bm t \in \p^2$.
+Note that here, studying the quantity $N(B)$ is equivalent to studying the quantity $N_{\mathrm{loc}}(\pi, B)$ in the case of the family described by with $\pi : (\bm y, \bm t) \in Y \mapsto \bm t \in \p_\eQ^2$.
 Between 1990 and 2000 matching lower bounds for $N(B)$ were obtained independently by Guo \cite{Guo} and Hooley \cite{Hooley1,Hooley2}.
-In 2023, Loughran, Rome and Sofos promoted those bounds to an asymptotic by showing the estimate where $c$ is an explicit positive constant.
-They also give a prediction for the shape of the constant $c$ in general.\\
+In 2023, Loughran, Rome and Sofos promoted those bounds to an asymptotic by showing the estimate ~where $c$ is an explicit positive constant.
+They also gave a prediction for the shape of the constant $c$ in general.\\